hercychang/prep-step-1/part2-first_program/your_first_bug.md

 puts hello
 ```

-The shell should have printed something like:
+The shell should print something like:

 ```ruby
 undefined local variable or method 'hello' for main:Object